Installation¶

 The setup script will also try to detect the presence of compiler

-support for OpenMP
+support for OpenMP to run FastChem calculations in parallel.

 This is currently likely to fail in case of MacOS since Apple’s Clang